billy-moore-98/loan-prediction/README.md

 It was found that the best model for the aim was a logistic regression model with balanced class weights.
 The logistic regression model with SMOTE didn't perform as well.
 The model has a good balance of true positive and false positive rates, such that an investor can be relatively confident that if they invest in a loan the model predicts to be paid back on time, they will not lose money.

+If the notebooks do not render please use [Jupyter nbviewer](https://nbviewer.jupyter.org/).